lolaedun/meditation/README.md

 First of all, I would like to thank my mentor Simen ([Eventyret_mentor](https://github.com/Eventyret)) for guiding me throughout this project.
 He helped me to break down my project into manageable chunks and saved me from tearing my hair out a few times!

 I also want to thank the slack community for jumping in to provide feedback on my project.
+Special shout out to: Nick Lennon and Mike Avgeros for helping to test out my site.